wxlomo/IC-Layout-Synthesis/MazeRouter/README.md

 2) Type "make" to compile the code.
 The executable "maze" will be created.
 3) Type "./maze" with the path or name of the input file to run the code, such as "./maxsat cct1".
 4) Add following commands after 3. before press enter. to configure the router: <br>
-   "-oct" - Using octagon switch blocks instead of square switch blocks <br>
+   "-oct" - Using octagon switch blocks instead of square switch blocks. <br>
-   "-min" - Minimizing the channel width usage when routing <br>
+   "-min" - Minimizing the channel width usage when routing. <br>
 5) The graph will be generated automatically.
 Press "Proceed" button to exit.
 6) Type "make clean" to get rid of the object and executable files.